civican/legisinfo/42-1/bills/C-69/bill_text.md

     any adverse impact that the designated project may have on the rights of the Indigenous peoples of Canada recognized and affirmed by section 35 of the `Constitution Act, 1982`.

-  **(3)** The Minister may suspend the time limit within which he or she may refer an impact assessment to a review panel until any activity that is prescribed by regulations made under paragraph `112`(c) is completed.
-If the Minister suspends the time limit, he or she must ensure that a notice that sets out his or her reasons for doing so is posted on the Internet site.
+  **(3)** The Agency may suspend the time limit within which the Minister may refer an impact assessment to a review panel until any activity that is prescribed by regulations made under paragraph 112(1)(c) is completed.
+If the Agency suspends the time limit, it must post on the Internet site a notice that sets out its reasons for doing so.

-  **(4)** When the Minister is of the opinion that the prescribed activity is completed, he or she must ensure that a notice indicating that the activity is completed is posted on the Internet site.
+  **(4)** When the Agency is of the opinion that the prescribed activity is completed, it must post a notice to that effect on the Internet site.

   **(5)** The Agency must post on the Internet site a notice of any decision made by the Minister to refer the impact assessment of the designated project to a review panel, including the Minister's reasons for making that decision.

 ### Section 37

-  **(1)** If the Minister refers the impact assessment of a designated project to a review panel, the review panel must, subject to subsection (2), submit a report with respect to that impact assessment to the Minister no later than 600 days after the day on which he or she appoints to the panel the minimum number of members required.
+  **(1)** If the Minister refers the impact assessment of a designated project to a review panel, the Agency must establish the following time limits:

+    the time limit, after the day on which the notice referred to in subsection 19(4) with respect to the designated project is posted on the Internet site, within which the review panel must submit a report with respect to that impact assessment to the Minister; and

-  **(2)** Before the Minister refers the impact assessment to a review panel, he or she may, by order, establish
+    the time limit, after the day on which the review panel submits the report, within which the Agency must post its recommendations under subsection 55.1(2).

-    a longer time limit than the time limit referred to in subsection (1) to allow the review panel to cooperate with a jurisdiction referred to in section `21` with respect to the impact assessment of the designated project or to take into account circumstances that are specific to that project; or
+  **(2)** Subject to subsection (3), the total number of days for the time limits established under subsection (1) must not exceed 600 unless the Agency is of the opinion that more time is required to allow the review panel to cooperate with a jurisdiction referred to in section 21 with respect to the impact assessment of the designated project or to take into account circumstances that are specific to that project.

-    a shorter time limit than the time limit referred to in subsection (1), for any reason that the Minister considers appropriate.

-    The order must include the Minister's reasons for making the order.

-  **(3)** The Minister may extend the time limit referred to in subsection (1) or any time limit established by the Minister under subsection (2) by any period — up to a maximum of 90 days — that is necessary to permit the review panel to cooperate with a jurisdiction referred to in section `21` or to take into account circumstances that are specific to the designated project.
+  **(3)** The Minister may extend the time limit established under paragraph (1)(a) by any period — up to a maximum of 90 days — that is necessary to permit the review panel to cooperate with a jurisdiction referred to in section `21` or to take into account circumstances that are specific to the designated project.

   **(4)** The Governor in Council may, on the recommendation of the Minister, extend the time limit extended under subsection (3) any number of times.

-  **(5)** The Agency must post on the Internet site a copy of the Minister's order made under subsection (2), a notice of any extension granted under subsection (3), including the Minister's reasons for granting that extension, and a notice of any extension granted under subsection (4).
+  **(5)** The Agency must post the following items on the Internet site:

+    the Agency's reasons for establishing the time limits under subsection (1);

+    a notice of any extension granted under subsection (3), including the Minister's reasons for granting that extension; and

+    a notice of any extension granted under subsection (4).

-  **(6)** The Minister may suspend the time limit within which the review panel must submit the report until any activity that is prescribed by regulations made under paragraph `112`(c) is completed.
-If the Minister suspends the time limit, he or she must ensure that a notice that sets out his or her reasons for doing so is posted on the Internet site.
+  **(6)** The Agency may suspend the time limit within which the review panel must submit the report until any activity that is prescribed by regulations made under paragraph 112(1)(c) is completed.
+If the Agency suspends the time limit, it must post on the Internet site a notice that sets out its reasons for doing so.

-  **(7)** When the Minister is of the opinion that the prescribed activity is completed, he or she must ensure that a notice indicating that the activity is completed is posted on the Internet site.
+  **(7)** When the Agency is of the opinion that the prescribed activity is completed, it must post a notice to that effect on the Internet site.

 ### Section 37.1

-  **(1)** Despite section 37, if the review panel is to conduct an impact assessment of a designated project that includes physical activities that are regulated under any of the Acts referred to in section 43, it must, subject to subsection (2), submit a report with respect to that impact assessment to the Minister no later than 300 days after the day on which he or she appoints to the panel the minimum number of members required.
+  **(1)** Despite section 37, if the review panel is to conduct an impact assessment of a designated project that includes physical activities that are regulated under any of the Acts referred to in section 43, the Agency must establish the following time limits:

-  **(2)** The Minister may, at any time before the Agency posts a copy of the notice of commencement of the impact assessment on the Internet site, by order, establish a time limit that is longer than the time limit referred to in subsection (1) but is no more than 600 days.
-The order must include the Minister's reasons for making it.
+    the time limit, after the day on which the notice referred to in subsection 19(4) with respect to the designated project is posted on the Internet site, within which the review panel must submit a report with respect to that impact assessment to the Minister; and

+    the time limit, after the day on which the review panel submits the report, within which the Agency must post its recommendations under subsection 55.1(2).

+  **(2)** Subject to subsection (4), the total number of days for the time limits established under subsection (1) must not exceed 300.
+However, the total number of days may be up to 600 if the Agency is of the opinion that the review panel requires more time and it establishes those time limits before it posts a copy of the notice of the commencement of the impact assessment on the Internet site.

-  **(3)** The Minister must take into consideration the factors set out in subsection 36(2) in establishing a time limit under subsection (2).
+  **(3)** The Agency must take into consideration the factors set out in subsection 36(2) in establishing a time limit that exceeds 300 days.

   **(4)** Subsections 37(3) to (7) apply, with any modifications that the circumstances require, with respect to a time limit established under this section.